Green Bullet Hop

 Green Bullet hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Green Bullet Hops
+Origin and Geneology of the Green Bullet Hop

 Green Bullet's parents were a Smoothcone and an open pollinated variety.
 It was developed in New Zealand DSIR Research Station.
 It was released in 1972.